When are the 2020 presidential debates and what topics will Trump and Biden cover?

 - The Integrity of the Election

-The candidates, both of whom are known for straying off topic, have been instructed to stick to the subject of the question "in order to encourage deep discussion of the leading issues facing the country."
-Topics for the other debates have yet to be announced.
+The candidates were instructed to stick to the subject of the question "in order to encourage deep discussion of the leading issues facing the country."
+The debate descended into chaos almost immediately.

-According to CPD, Wallace will open each segment with a question, after which each candidate will have two minutes to respond.
-"Candidates will then have an opportunity to respond to each other.
-The moderator will use the balance of the time in the segment for a deeper discussion of the topic," a press release from CPD said.
+President Trump took every opportunity to speak over the former vice president, while Wallace struggled to maintain control over the president or his Democratic rival.
+He repeatedly admonished Mr. Trump for speaking over Biden and disregarding the rules both sides had agreed to.

+At one point, an exasperated Biden asked Mr. Trump, "Will you shut up, man?"
+The comment proved emblematic of the tumultuous nature of the debate.

 Vice presidential debate: October 7